-11. Serious injury standard for initiation purposes
+12. Serious injury standard for initiation purposes

-In determining serious injury to a SACU industry the Commission shall consider whether the information submitted in this regard and relating to the factors listed in section 7 establishes a prima facie case of serious injury or threat thereof.
+In determining serious injury to a SACU industry the Commission shall consider whether the information submitted in this regard and relating to the factors listed in section 8 establishes a prima facie case of serious injury or threat thereof.

-12. Merit Assessment
+13. Merit Assessment

-- 12.1 In its merit assessment the Commission shall determine whether there is sufficient information to establish a prima facie case that the SACU industry is experiencing serious injury, or a threat of serious injury, as a result of an unforeseen surge of imports. - 12.2 In the event that the Commission decides not to initiate an investigation it shall inform the applicant concerned accordingly and supply it with a full set of reasons for its decision.
+- 13.1 In its merit assessment the Commission shall determine whether there is sufficient information to establish a prima facie case that the SACU industry is experiencing serious injury, or a threat of serious injury, as a result of an unforeseen surge of imports. - 13.2 In the event that the Commission decides not to initiate an investigation it shall inform the applicant concerned accordingly and supply it with a full set of reasons for its decision.

-13. Initiation and notification
+14. Initiation and notification

-- 13.1 An investigation shall be formally initiated through publication of an initiation notice in the Government Gazette. - 13.2 The initiation notice shall contain at least the following information: - (a) the identity of the applicant; - (b) a detailed description of the product under investigation, including the tariff subheading applicable to the product; - (c) a summary of the factors on which the allegation of serious injury or threat thereof is based; - (d) the unforeseen circumstances that led to the increased imports; - (e) the address to which representations by interested parties should be directed; and - (f) the time frame for responses by participating interested parties. - 13.3 If the Commission, during its investigation, finds that the subject product is imported under a tariff subheading not initially indicated to be in the scope of the investigation, it may include the imports of such subject product in its injury analysis. - 13.4 Within 7 days after initiation the Commission shall - - (a) notify the representative of each country of origin and of export that may be significantly affected by a safeguard measure of the initiation of the investigation; and - (b) supply each country contemplated in paragraph (b) with a copy of the nonconfidential version of the application.
+- 14.1 An investigation shall be formally initiated through publication of an initiation notice in the Government Gazette. - 14.2 The initiation notice shall contain at least the following information: - (a) the identity of the applicant; - (b) a detailed description of the product under investigation, including the tariff subheading applicable to the product; - (c) a detailed description of the like or directly competitive SACU product;

-14. Responses by interested parties
+- a summary of the factors on which the allegation of serious injury or threat thereof is based; - (e) the unforeseen developments that led to the increased imports; - (f) the address to which representations by interested parties should be directed; and - (g) the time frame for responses by participating interested parties. - 14.3 If the Commission, during its investigation, finds that the subject product is imported under a tariff subheading not initially indicated to be in the scope of the investigation, it may include the imports of such subject product in its investigation. - 14.4 Within 7 days after initiation the Commission shall - (a) notify the representative of each country of origin and of export that may be significantly affected by a safeguard measure of the initiation of the investigation; and - (b) supply each country contemplated in paragraph (a) with a copy of the nonconfidential version of the application.

-- 14.1 All interested parties will receive 20 days from the initiation of an investigation to comment on the application. - 14.2 The Commission may grant an extension for the submission of comments on good cause shown. - 14.3 The Commission may prescribe the format in which submissions should be made. - 14.4 All submissions shall be made in both hard copy and in electronic format, unless the Commission has agreed otherwise in writing.
-Failure to comply with this provision may result in the submission being regarded as deficient.
+15. Responses by interested parties

-14.5 The Commission may request any additional information from any participating interested party at any stage of the investigation, and may prescribe the necessary deadline for the submission of such information.
+- 15.1 All interested parties will receive 20 days from the initiation of an investigation to comment on the application. - 15.2 The Commission may grant an extension for the submission of comments on good cause shown. - 15.3 The Commission may prescribe the format in which submissions should be made. - 15.4 All submissions shall be made in both hard copy and in electronic format, unless the Commission has agreed otherwise in writing.
+Failure to comply with this provision may result in the submission being regarded as deficient. - 15.5 The Commission may request any additional information from any participating interested party at any stage of the investigation, and may prescribe a reasonable deadline for the submission of such information.

-15. Non-cooperation
+16. Non-cooperation